jguimera/TeisecAgent/app/plugins/README.md

 - `generateKQLandRunWithSchemaAndTable(self, prompt, table, session, channel)`: Generates a KQL query using the schema for a specific table and runs it.
 - `findTable(self, prompt, session, channel)`: Identifies the best table to use for a given prompt.
 - `runpromptonAzureAI(self, prompt, session)`: Runs a given prompt on the Azure OpenAI client.
-- `runprompt(self, prompt, session, channel)`: Convenience method to run the prompt and generate a KQL query with schema.
+- `runtask(self, task, session, channel)`: Convenience method to run the task and generate a KQL query with schema.

 ### FetchURLPlugin